Stony Creek near Willows

 Above Stonyford lies the class IV run described here.
 Below Stonyford, Stony Creek has at least two navigable stretches, separated by Stony Gorge reservoir.
 The first run from Stonyford to the reservoir is described only by Anne Dwyer in her 2000 guidebook, Easy Waters of California.
 The second run from Stony Creek reservoir to the confluence with Grindstone Creek is described by Dwyer, and also by Dick Schwind in his 1974 guidebook, West Coast River Touring.
 Probably back then, the diversion dam above Stonyford actually diverted water, so Schwind did not find flows high enough to boat.
 There is a third possible run from Grindstone Creek to Black Butte reservoir that does not appear in any guidebook.

-The stretch from the Road 306 bridge a half mile north of Stonyford to the Road 303 bridge 5 miles south of Stony Gorge reservoir was so magical I did it twice in one day.
-It is narrow, intimate, rocky, with lively water.
-The road is visible the last 3 miles only, and the only car I saw on it contained my wife the shuttle driver.
+The stretch from the Road 306 bridge a half mile north of Stonyford to the Road 303 bridge 5 miles south of Stony Gorge reservoir is 7 miles long according to Ann Dwyer, but seems shorter.

 Kayakers starting at the Road 306 bridge